 . . . and thank you for visiting my online home.
 Here you will find details and news about me, my books, and more.
 I am best known for my Mr. & Mrs. Darcy Mystery series, in which the married Elizabeth Bennet and Mr. Darcy from Jane Austen’s Pride and Prejudice become entangled in intrigue with other Austen characters.
 While most of the website focuses on that series, I also write other fiction and nonfiction, and wear several additional hats (editor, writing instructor, speaker), so information about those endeavors is included here as well.

-Now that I have written one corresponding mystery for each of Jane Austen’s six full-length novels, many readers have asked me whether the series will continue.
-Indeed, yes!
-I am presently writing the seventh Mr. & Mrs. Darcy Mystery, in which the Darcys visit another seaside village: Sanditon.
+I am pleased to tell you that a seventh Mr. & Mrs. Darcy Mystery is on its way, and is already available for preorder through your favorite bookseller.
+The Darcys' new adventure takes them to the seaside village of Sanditon.
 There, they encounter the cast of eccentric, amusing characters who captured Jane Austen’s imagination in her final days.
-The mystery is based on the unfinished manuscript Austen was writing when she died, and working on it—reading Austen’s developing story in her own handwriting, and speculating about her intentions for the characters she created—has been both a challenge and a joy.
-The book is tentatively scheduled for release in 2014.
-Its title is not quite finalized, but as soon as it is, I will announce it here.
+The mystery is based on the unfinished manuscript Austen was writing when she died, and working on it—reading Austen’s developing story in her own handwriting, and speculating about her intentions for the characters she created—was both a challenge and a joy.
+The Suspicion at Sanditon (Or, The Disappearance of Lady Denham) releases in July 2015.
+More details about the novel, including a plot synopsis, can be found here.